dwp/cinema-tickets/cinema-tickets-javascript/README.md

 # DWP Code Test
+## Testing

+This implementation was written following test driven development (TDD) to ensure all business rules were met.
+This was particularly important for the `TicketValidator` utility class, to ensure all edge cases and criteria were correctly achieved.

+The `mocha` framework has been used for test execution, along with the `chai` and `sinon-chai` assertion libraries.
+`sinon` has been used to test that calls to the third-party APIs for seat booking and purchasing were made correctly.

+Run the following command to execute the unit tests:

+`npm run test`

 ## Code quality

 ESLint is used to ensure that code is written to a good standard.
 I have used the DWP style guides (`"@dwp/eslint-config-base` and `@dwp/eslint-config-mocha`).